wzychla/OldMusicBox.ePUAP.Client/README.md

 ## Version History:

+* 0.95 (2023-01-18)
+    * partial support for `WS-obslugaUpp` (however, it seem to return 401 because of not enough priviledges)

 * 0.91 (2022-11-23)
 	* replaced `X509Certificate2::PrivateKey` with `X509Certificate2::GetRSAPrivateKey()`

 * 0.90 (2022-01-10)
-    * added support for `TpUserObjectsInfo::TrustedProfileInfoForPESEL`, however, it seem to return 401 because of not enough priviledges
+    * added support for `TpUserObjectsInfo::TrustedProfileInfoForPESEL` (however, it seem to return 401 because of not enough priviledges)
     * added support for `FileRepo` (courtesy [jaszczykj](https://github.com/jaszczykj))

 * 0.85 (2022-01-04)